-- a) Parts per billion (ppb) or Micrograms per liter (μg/l) one part by weight of analyte to one billion parts by weight of the water sample. - b) Parts per million (ppm) or Milligrams per liter (mg/l) one part by weight of analyte to one million parts by weight of the water sample. - c) Picocurie per liter (pCi/L) measure of radioactivity.
-Action - e) a required process intended to reduce the level of a contaminant in drinking water. - f) Maximum Contaminant Level (MCL) the highest level of a contaminant that is allowed in drinking water.
+- a) Parts per billion (ppb) or Micrograms per liter ( $\mu$ g/l) - one part by weight of analyte to one billion parts by weight of the water sample. - b) Parts per million (ppm) or Milligrams per liter (mg/l) one part by weight of analyte to one million parts by weight of the water sample. - c) Picocurie per liter (pCi/L) measure of radioactivity.
+Action - d) Level (AL) the concentration of a contami-nant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+Treatment Technique (TT) a required process intended to reduce the level of a e)

+contaminant in drinking water.

+- f) Maximum Contaminant Level (MCL) the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - g) Maximum Contaminant Level Goal (MCLG) the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - h) (ND) Means not detected and indicates that the substance was not found by laboratory analysis.